vihaan-that/ThatTerm/README.md

 # My Portfolio

 Welcome to my portfolio!
-I’m a passionate software developer with a keen interest in building efficient, reliable systems and delving into complex problem-solving.
+I’m a passionate software developer with a keen interest in building efficient, reliable systems.
 Below, you’ll find an outline of my technical skills, research interests, and more about my work.

 ## 🔧 Technical Skills